Home/Blog/Well-Being/Home Remedies/Heartburn Home Remedies

 Conclusion

-DisclaimerTruemeds’ sole intention is to ensure that customers have access to information that is accurate & trustworthy.
-However, the information here should not be used directly, and it cannot act as a substitute for the advice of a doctor.
-The information provided is only to stay informed.
-The information on side effects, drug interactions, warnings, and alerts is limited.
+DisclaimerTruemeds’ sole intention is to ensure access to accurate and trustworthy information.
+However, the information provided here should not be used directly, and it cannot act as a substitute for the advice of a doctor.
 Please consult your doctor for the right advice on diseases & medication information.

 References: